aajanki/spacy-fi/README.md

 ### Build a Python package

-Package just the POS tagger and dependency parser (this is the model published on PyPI):
+Package just the POS tagger and dependency parser (this is the model published on GitHub):

 ```
 tools/package_model.sh models/taggerparser/model-best